01 of 53

 Cannas - Tropical Punch

 Tropical flowers are rarely shy and these Cannas are no exception.
 The yellow border should tell you that the petals are leaning toward an orange-red.
-But a flower this bold should be used as a focal point and not expected to blend in with a crowd.Continue to 6 of 53 below.
+A flower this bold should be used as a focal point and not expected to blend in with a crowd.Continue to 6 of 53 below.

 06 of 53